Graduate Degree Requirements

 - Grades of "C-" and below will not be applied to a student’s degree audit.

-- At least one-half of the minimum semester hours must be in courses with no undergraduate parallel course (i.e., courses at the 700 level or higher).
+- For master's, specialist and doctorate programs, at least one-half of the minimum semester hours must be in courses with no undergraduate parallel course (i.e., courses at the 700 level or higher).

-- Undergraduate courses may not be used on a student’s degree audit for a master’s, specialist, or doctoral degree.
+- Undergraduate courses may not be used on a student’s degree audit for a master’s, specialist, doctoral degree or graduate certificate program.

 Most of the Missouri State University master’s programs provide for either a Thesis, Seminar/Degree Paper Option, or Internship Option as the research component to be completed in partial fulfillment of the degree requirements.
 Refer to specific departmental regulations in this catalog regarding their research requirements.